 Later, a branch settled in Kent, where Robert Richers of Wrotham, "descended from an ancient family of Swanington, Hall, Norfolk."

 Richer of Senones (Richer le Lorrain) (c.
 1190-1266) was a French monk and chronicler of Senones Abbey in Lorraine, a traveller.
 He was one of the very few chroniclers or historians of the Vosges whose complete works have survived.

 Early History of the Richez family

-Another 268 words (19 lines of text) covering the years 1273, 1455, and 1487 are included under the topic Early Richez History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Richez research.
+Another 83 words (6 lines of text) covering the years 1273, 1455 and 1487 are included under the topic Early Richez History in all our PDF Extended History products and printed products wherever possible.